hairizuanbinnoorazman/blog/content/posts/20211127_elmFrontendInHugoStaticSite.md

 The demonstrated elm component is below the horizontal line.
 It only has a simple functionality as the main aim is just to demonstrate that it is possible to embed such code into hugo in the first place.
 (Although it's done in a pretty hacky way)

+The application stores a counter and displays it to you, the user.
+If you click on the "+" button, the value of the counter rise by 1 and if you click on the "-" button, the value of the counter drops by 1.

 ---

 {{< sample >}}